cmer/lg-tv-control-macos/README.md

 This script uses Hammerspoon to detect system events such as power off, sleep, and wake.

+## Pro-tip

+For the best result, make sure you configure your TV for PC use.
+[This video](https://youtu.be/zv-2yP7Rumo?si=vlrtGhWwUl8aSjnt) is a great place to start.

 ## Pre-installation Requirements

 - [Homebrew](https://brew.sh/)